tracespace/gerber-to-svg/packages/gerber-to-svg/API.md

 ## output

-Regardless of whether the streaming API or the callback API is used, the output will be a string of an SVG node with the following format:
+The output will be a string of an SVG node with the following format:

 ``` xml
 <svg